drewmcneely/adjoint1b/blogpost/blogpost.md

 ![](figures/intro_delete_natural.png)

   Equivalently, $I$ is required to be terminal.
-Hence, the deletion maps are with the tensor product:
+Hence, the deletion maps are compatible with the tensor product:

 ![](figures/intro_delete_XY.png)